To find out what’s planned now and in the near future at Waterford Gallery of Art, see below.

 Tickets are free to this event.
 To guarantee a seat, for questions regarding accessibility, or further information, please email: WaterfordGallery@waterfordcouncil.ie

-This new building-wide exhibition presents over fifty key artworks from the Waterford Art Collection, with a particular focus on the different ways that artists have attempted to depict the essence and personality of people and places within their work.
+This building-wide exhibition presents over fifty key artworks from the Waterford Art Collection, with a particular focus on the different ways that artists have attempted to depict the essence and personality of people and places within their work.

 The newly designed in-house display includes paintings, drawings, films, photography and audio by artists Una Sealy (RHA), James Hanley (RHA), Thomas Ryan (PPRHA), John Behan (RHA), Hilda Roberts (HRHA), Mildred Anne Butler (RA, RWS), Tony Ryan and more.
 Accompany the exhibition is a series of talks, events, workshops and artist commissions.